diahayuiraw/diahayuiraw.github.io/README.md

-# This is a journal about UX horizon of mine
+# This is a journal about UX horizon, currently on dayuiraw.com